GraphIt-DSL/graphit/README.md

     cd build
     python python_tests/test.py
     python python_tests/test_with_schedules.py
 ```

-To test the python bindings, the following extra commands can be run from the GraphIt root directory
+(Optional) To test the python bindings, the following extra commands can be run from the GraphIt root directory.
+You do NOT need this for compiling and running stand alone regular GraphIt programs.

 ```
     cd build